F88/promidas/CONTRIBUTING.md

 4. Enter release title: `vx.y.z`
 5. Copy the relevant version content from CHANGELOG.md
 6. Click "Publish release"

+**Note:** When the release is published, the GitHub Actions workflow will automatically build and publish the package to GitHub Packages.

 ## Pull Request Guidelines